-Leading up to New Year's Eve and throughout the first week of 2014, employees of the Minsk municipal ambulance service launched a protest.
-They are demanding a raise in salaries and improved labour conditions.
+Leading up to New Year’s Eve and throughout the first week of 2014, employees of the Minsk municipal ambulance service launched a protest.
+They are demanding a raise in salaries and improved labor conditions.

 The healthcare sector in Belarus remains financed by the state and has one of the lowest average salary rates of any profession.
-Among its neighbours, Belarus allocates the smallest portion of its GDP towards healthcare, which has resulted in its gradual decline in recent years.
-This policy has led to a personnel shortage and has put considerable stress on the nation's healthcare services.
+Among its neighbors, Belarus allocates the smallest portion of its GDP towards healthcare, which has resulted in its gradual decline in recent years.
+This policy has led to a personnel shortage and has put considerable stress on the nation’s healthcare services.

 Healthcare among Outsiders

 In recent years, the Belarusian government has allocated less than 5% of its GDP to healthcare, lagging slightly behind both Russia (who spends over 6%) and Ukraine (with over 7%).
 In most EU countries such allocations vary from a range between 7 to 11%.
 Healthcare in Belarus remains mostly state-financed, and private providers healthcare account for only 5% of the sector.

 It is true that both in Russia and Ukraine the healthcare system to this day is very similar to Belarus’.
 However, the percentage of private healthcare providers is significantly higher, and better the higher level of financing provided to employs who work in the healthcare system results in higher wages.